umbraco/UmbracoDocs/13/umbraco-engage/tutorials/marketing-resources/generic-popup-template.md

 ---
 description: >-
-  To boost the marketing activitites on your website, you can add a uMS popup to you website.
+  To boost the marketing activitites on your website, you can add a Umbraco Engage popup to you website.
 Find a template for the popup in this article.
 icon: square-exclamation
 ---